aantoniow/c-meteo-lambda/README.md

 To use this inside lambda, application needs to be build and packaged by:
 `mvn clean package`
 this command will generate jar file ready to upload to AWS Lambda.
-To work as public url, WeatherUrlHandler needs to be mapped with `com.aantoniow.handler.WeatherUrlHandler::handleRequest`.
+To work as public url (with url parameter), WeatherUrlHandler needs to be mapped inside AWS console with `com.aantoniow.handler.WeatherUrlHandler::handleRequest`.
 Also URL needs to be generated.

+To work with json as input, WeatherHandler needs to be mapped inside AWS console with `com.aantoniow.handler.WeatherHandler::handleRequest`.

 # Images
 Images required from task description can be found inside images/ directory.